Interpreting New Zealand Service

 Interpreters Needed – Recruiting Now

-Interpreting New Zealand is recruiting now for our next introductory interpreting course in Dunedin starting in April 2016.
+Interpreting New Zealand is recruiting now for our next introductory interpreting courses in Wellington and Christchurch starting in Feb/March 2017.
 For information on becoming an interpreter with us, check out our Becoming an Interpreter section.